“Nobody will ever love me.”

 Those were once my beliefs.

 Bullying is a form of brainwashing.
 When a person has been an object of bullying for an extended length of time, they become fearful and unwitting hold themselves back.
 After people tell the target for so long that they aren’t good enough, the tormented person comes to believe it themselves.
-Even worse, those negative thoughts, which have, for several years, been drummed into their heads by bullies,become a self-fulfilling prophecy!
+Even worse, those negative thoughts, which have, for several years, been drummed into their heads by bullies, become a self-fulfilling prophecy!

 Because bullying is so repetitive, it causes the target to think that they don’t deserve to be happy or prosperous.
 This person stops taking risks and plays everything safe.
 They settle for far less than what he/she deserves.
 And they don’t trust themselves to make good decisions and to say or do the right thing.

 Targets of chronic bullying have the mindset that good fortune happens to anyone but them.
-Also, victims lose faith in humanity and come to think that all people are rotten and take pleasure in harming others.
-As a result, they lose their trust in humans in general, which only causes them to lose out on what could be genuinely remarkable friendships and relationships and re-enforce loneliness and isolation.
+Also, they lose faith in humanity and come to think that all people are rotten and take pleasure in harming others.
+As a result, targets lose their trust in humans in general, which only causes them to lose out on what could be genuinely remarkable friendships and relationships and re-enforce loneliness and isolation.

-This is what bullying does to victims.
+This is what bullying does to people.
 It reprograms their minds and smashes their self-esteem to pieces, which can sometimes take years to put back together again.
 It causes them to do things that they usually would never do.
 I say this because it happened to me.

 During the years my classmates bullied me, I did not trust anyone.
 I selected friends I didn’t want to be friends with and dated a few guys whom I wasn’t even remotely attracted to- all because I believed I couldn’t do any better.
 I did this to avoid being alone.